zi-dvoskina/Beer-industry-AED-phenomena/readme.md

 __________________________________

-In this repository you can find our data, code, project report and a poster with our major findings.
+In this repository you can find our data, code, and the project report.